Wyoming Prenuptial Agreement

 1. Are prenups enforceable in Wyoming?

 Yes.
-Wyoming courts have recognized prenups (called "antenuptial agreements") as valid and enforceable since Laird v.
+Wyoming courts have enforced prenuptial agreements (called "antenuptial agreements") since Laird v.
 Laird, 597 P.2d 463 (Wyo.
-1979), and the rule has been reaffirmed every time it has been challenged — most recently in Morrison v.
+1979), and the rule has been reaffirmed in every challenge — most recently in Morrison v.
 Hinson-Morrison, 555 P.3d 944 (Wyo.
 2024).
-Wyoming construes prenups under ordinary contract rules and trial courts must enforce them or articulate a "cogent rationale" on the record for refusing (Lund v.
-Lund, 1993).
+Prenups are construed under ordinary contract rules, and trial courts must enforce them unless the record contains a "cogent rationale" for refusing (Lund v.
+Lund, 849 P.2d 731 (Wyo.
+1993)).
+In practice, Wyoming is one of the more pro-enforcement states: no heightened fairness review, no implied terms, and no statute enabling second-look review at divorce.
+The challenger bears the burden of proving involuntariness or unconscionability.

 2. Does Wyoming follow the Uniform Premarital Agreement Act (UPAA)?

-3. How much does a prenup cost in Wyoming?
+3. How much does a prenuptial agreement cost in Wyoming?

 4. Do I need a lawyer for a prenup in Wyoming?

 No. Seherr-Thoss v.
 Seherr-Thoss, 141 P.3d 705 (Wyo.
 2006), expressly held that independent counsel is not required for enforceability.
-However, separate attorneys for each party dramatically strengthen the agreement against a voluntariness challenge — the most common attack vector — and are strongly recommended.
+However, separate attorneys for each party dramatically strengthen the agreement against a voluntariness challenge — the most common attack vector in Wyoming case law.
+If only one spouse has counsel, the other spouse's later claim of "I didn't understand what I was signing" becomes far harder to defeat.
+At minimum, each party should have the opportunity to consult independent counsel and enough time to do so.

 5. Can a prenup waive alimony in Wyoming?